 Recently, you have received many emails from services like Facebook with new rules on data privacy.
 That is because the EU is putting harsh penalties on those who do not meet the requirements.

-The business structures, which do not follow central GDPR regulations, can face large fines of up to 4% of a company’s annual global revenue or €20 million.
+The business structures, which do not follow central GDPR, can face hefty fines of up to 4% of a company’s annual global revenue or €20 million.

-Note: Even if the GDPR has heavy fines, you will not be fined at once.
+Note: Even if the GDPR gives heavy fines, you will not be fined at once.
 The EU starts with a warning, then a reprimand, and then a suspension of data processing.
-Only if you continue breaking the law the EU will inflict large fines.
+Only if you continue breaking the law, the EU will inflict large fines.